rackerlabs/support-how-to/content/cloud-sites/test-and-send-mail-using-php.md

 ### Test PHP SMTP functionality

-You can test PHP SMTP functions with the following two examples.
+You can test PHP SMTP functions with the following examples.
 The first one is standard SMTP, and the second one is SMTP with SSL.

 The host, username, and password values depend on the provider that you're using to send your email.

-If you have a legacy Cloud Sites email account or are using Rackspace Email, SSL/TLS is required.
+- If you have a legacy Cloud Sites email account or are using Rackspace Email, SSL/TLS is required.
 The host is **secure.emailsrvr.com**, the username is your email address and the port is 465.

-If you're using another service such as Mailgun or Gmail to send email, you must provide the SMTP server for that service.
+- If you're using another service such as Mailgun or Gmail to send email, you must provide the SMTP server for that service.
 You can access Mailgun server information in the [Mailgun control panel](https://mailgun.com/sessions/new).

+**Note**: [Mail.php](http://pear.php.net/package/Mail) is a [PEAR](http://pear.php.net/) module and is installed on the server.
+It is included in the default [include\_path](http://www.php.net/manual/en/ini.core.php) for PHP, so [requiring](http://php.net/manual/en/function.require.php) it in these scripts works by default.

 #### Sending mail with PHP SMTP

-or the following variables, replace the example values with the appropriate values for your system:
+For the following variables, replace the example values with the appropriate values for your system:

 -  `$from`